strapi/documentation/docusaurus/docs/dev-docs/api/rest/parameters.md

 :::strapi Interactive Query Builder

 A wide range of REST API parameters can be used and combined to query your content, which can result in long query URLs.
-Strapi's codebase uses [the `qs` library](https://github.com/ljharb/qs) to parse and stringify nested objects, and it's recommended to use `qs` directly to generate complex query strings instead of creating them manually.
-You can use the following interactive query builder, which leverages `qs` to generate URLs:
+Strapi's codebase uses [the `qs` library](https://github.com/ljharb/qs) to parse and stringify nested objects.
+It's recommended to use `qs` directly to generate complex query strings from JavaScript objects instead of creating query strings manually.
+You can use the following interactive query builder that leverages `qs` to generate URLs automatically:

 1. In the _Endpoint_ field, type the path of the endpoint you want to query.
 The default endpoint path is prefixed with `/api/` and should be kept as-is unless you configured a different API prefix using [the `rest.prefix` API configuration option](/dev-docs/configurations/api).
 For instance, to query the `books` content-type using the default API prefix, type `/api/books`.
 2. In the _Endpoint query parameters_ field, type whatever parameters and values you would like to use to define a specific query.
 Refer to the parameters table at the beginning of this page and read the corresponding parameters pages to better understand parameters usage.
 The _Query String URL_ field is updated as you type.